Triple-alpha process: Resonances

-Nucleosynthesis of heavy elements

-With further increases of temperature and density, fusion processes produce nuclides only up to nickel-56 (which decays later to iron); heavier elements (those beyond Ni) are created mainly by neutron capture.
-The slow capture of neutrons, the s-process, produces about half of elements beyond iron.
-The other half are produced by rapid neutron capture, the r-process, which probably occurs in core-collapse supernovae and neutron star mergers.

 Reaction rate and stellar evolution

 The triple-alpha steps are strongly dependent on the temperature and density of the stellar material.
 The power released by the reaction is approximately proportional to the temperature to the 40th power, and the density squared.
 In contrast, the proton–proton chain reaction produces energy at a rate proportional to the fourth power of temperature, the CNO cycle at about the 17th power of the temperature, and both are linearly proportional to the density.
 This strong temperature dependence has consequences for the late stage of stellar evolution, the red-giant stage.

 For lower mass stars on the red-giant branch, the helium accumulating in the core is prevented from further collapse only by electron degeneracy pressure.
 The entire degenerate core is at the same temperature and pressure, so when its density becomes high enough, fusion via the triple-alpha process rate starts throughout the core.
 The core is unable to expand in response to the increased energy production until the pressure is high enough to lift the degeneracy.
 As a consequence, the temperature increases, causing an increased reaction rate in a positive feedback cycle that becomes a runaway reaction.
 This process, known as the helium flash, lasts a matter of seconds but burns 60–80% of the helium in the core.
 During the core flash, the star's energy production can reach approximately 1011 solar luminosities which is comparable to the luminosity of a whole galaxy, although no effects will be immediately observed at the surface, as the whole energy is used up to lift the core from the degenerate to normal, gaseous state.
 Since the core is no longer degenerate, hydrostatic equilibrium is once more established and the star begins to "burn" helium at its core and hydrogen in a spherical layer above the core.
 The star enters a steady helium-burning phase which lasts about 10% of the time it spent on the main sequence (the Sun is expected to burn helium at its core for about a billion years after the helium flash).